-The solid phase is composed of soil particles that will differ in chemical composition, size, and the level of entrained organic material.
-The aqueous phase is the soil moisture—the vehicle that promotes sustained corrosion.
+The solid phase is composed of soil particles that will differ in chemical composition, size and level of entrained organic material.
+The aqueous phase is the soil moisture which promotes sustained corrosion.
 The gaseous phase contains air entrained in the pores of the soil.
 Some part of this air may get dissolved in the aqueous phase.

 The Solid Phase

 Soils are divided based on their chemistry and their average particle size.
-As per the convention, particles measuring more than 0.07 mm to about 2 mm are classified as sands, particles from 0.005 to 0.07 mm are classified as silts, and particles from 0.005 mm and smaller are labeled as clays.
+As per the convention, particles measuring 0.07 mm to about 2 mm are classified as sands, 0.005 to 0.07 mm as silts, and 0.005 mm and smaller as clays.
 Soils seldom exist in the presence of just one of these components.
 Clay soils are defined by their potential to absorb water quickly.
-Due to this reason, clay soils pose a considerably higher risk of corrosion compared to sandy soils.
+As a result, clay soils pose a considerably higher risk of corrosion compared to sandy soils.

 The Aqueous Phase

-Soil moisture can be divided into three types, namely, free groundwater, gravitational water, and capillary water.
+Soil moisture can be divided into three types: free groundwater, gravitational water and capillary water.

-Free groundwater is governed by the water table, which can possibly range from ground level in swampy regions to several meters underneath the surface.
-This is the least significant factor in establishing corrosion since the majority of the buried structures are above the water table.
-If there are high water tables, they will cause the buried structures to act as if they were in a submerged environment.
+Free groundwater is governed by the water table and can range from ground level in swampy regions to several meters below the surface.
+This is the least significant factor in establishing corrosion since the majority of buried structures are above the water table.
+If there are high water tables they will cause buried structures to act as if they were in a submerged environment.

-This results from condensation, irrigation, or rainfall, soaking within the soil at a rate established by its permeability.
+This results from condensation, irrigation or rainfall soaking into the soil at a rate established by its permeability.
 The period of wetness of the surface of the metal will be determined by the frequency of contact.
 In regions of regular heavy rainfall, most of the soluble salts could have been leached from the soil.
-In desert regions with low rainfall, there may be extremely high salt levels, and hence, these regions can be more corrosive to buried metals when compared to tropical environments.
+In desert regions with low rainfall, there may be extremely high salt levels, and therefore these regions can be more corrosive to buried metals compared to tropical environments.